 With all the technology available these days, you might as well use it.
 There are several apps you can use to wake up right.

 For example, get an app that uses a soothing voice or nature sounds to wake you from your slumber.
 It’s a lot better than getting sick of your favorite song by playing it all the time or waking up to a jarring alarm clock.

-There are also apps that track your sleep cycle, provide workouts to give you a jump start and offer recipes for some amazing breakfast smoothies.
-Try one or a combination of all of these to get your day going.
+There are also apps that track your sleep cycle, provide workouts to give you a jump start, and offer recipes for some amazing breakfast smoothies.
+Try one or a combination of these to get your day going.